ImY0mu/SMMO-Mobile-Simulation/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+#### 0.1.5-beta [April 11 2021]
+- Hotfix of chat integration
+#### 0.1.5-beta [April 111 2021]
+- Small App bar changes
+- Chat integration -> if you have the test version of chat client (1.0.0), the chat will now open links in this app when it is running.
 #### 0.1.4-beta [April 09 2021]
 - Implemented guild tabs
 - Fixed bug where footer bar was clickable when hidden